aravind1000/Reach-Inbox-Assessment/README.md

 # ReachInbox.ai Frontend Task

 This repository contains the implementation of the frontend task for the Associate - Frontend Engineer role at ReachInbox.ai.
 The project demonstrates my proficiency in ReactJS, Tailwind CSS, Axios, and API integration by implementing the required features as per the assignment instructions.
-This repository is currently under development.

 ## Table of Contents